-It was a decade ago when “Stone Cold” Steve Austin‘s hell raising was a regular part of our Monday night pro wrestling culture.
-Austin will undoubtedly dish out some stunners at All Star Night and bring the chaos back to the WWE.
+It was over a decade ago when “Stone Cold” Steve Austin‘s hell raising was a regular part of our Monday night pro wrestling culture.
+New reports indicate that the Texas Rattlesnake may be heading back to the WWE.
+What better time to celebrate his legacy on RAW and look back at the top Monday Night RAW moments of Stone Cold Steve Austin.

 To sit here and recall all of the great WWE RAW moments and matches featuring Steve Austin would take forever.
 For me, there wasn’t a night where Steve Austin appeared on WWE RAW that wasn’t memorable.
 Rather than list them all, I want to take a look at just five of memorable WWE RAW moments from the Texas Rattlesnake.
 Crack a cold one and light one up, because Stone Cold is about to open a can of five memorable moments on you’re a$%.